 - 450 ml (3/4 pt) lamb or beef stock (well, boiled water will do, or the water boiled with lamb or beef in it)

 - 1 tbsp redcurrant jelly

-- Preheat oven to Gas 4, 180 grades C, 350 grades F. Combine jelly, mustard and olive oil, and rub all over the lamb.
+- Preheat oven to Gas 4, 180°C, 350°F. Combine jelly, mustard and olive oil, and rub all over the lamb.
 Make small 2,5 cm (1 in) deep incisions all over the lamb and stud with the garlic slivers and rosemary.
 Season well with salt and black pepper.

 - Transfer the lamb to a roasting tin and cook for 40 minutes per 900 g (2 lb).
-If the lamb begins to brown too much before the end of cooking, cover it with foil and continue cooking.
-Once cooked, transfer to a serving platter and cover loosely with foil.
+If the lamb begins to brown too much before the end of cooking, cover it with foil or baking paper (aluminium foil is toxic so try replacing it) and continue cooking.
+Once cooked, transfer to a serving platter and cover loosely with foil (baking paper and a kitchen towel to keep it in place).
 Allow to rest for 15 minutes before carving.